RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/HBNetMover.md

 - <b>max\_unsats</b> (1 &Size): maximum number of buried unsatisfied polar atoms allowed in each network.
 Note that *[[the way I treat buried unsats|HBNet-BUnsats]].* is very different from all of the other Buried Unsatisfied calculators/filters in Rosetta.
 I have plans to move this code outside of HBNet and turn it into its own calculator/filter.
 Short version is that if there are heavy atom donors or acceptors that are buried and unsatisfied, those networks are thrown out, and I only count unsatisfied Hpols where the heavy atom donor is making at least one hydrogen bond.
 This behavior can be overridden to allow heavy atom unsats by setting <b>no_heavy_unsats_allowed=false</b>.
 - <b>scorefxn</b>: The scoring function to use.
 If not passed, default is talaris, or if -beta flag is on, default is beta wts.

-###Experimental options - use at your own risk!
-- <b>secondary_search</b> (bool &false): if during IG traversal, a search trajectory terminates in rotamer than cannot make any h-bonds, search again from that rotamer using a lower hb_threshold (-0.25).

 ####New options for detecting native networks, and keeping and extending existing networks of input pose

 - <b>find\_only\_native_networks (bool &false):</b>  HBnet will find only find native networks in your input pose that meet your criteria (specified by options) and return a single pose with csts for those networks.
 If this option is true, all options below are overridden and HBNet does not search for new networks